ahoucbvtw/PWCC_Crawler/README.md

 Today my target is this card：[2003 lebron rc topps chrome refractor psa](https://reurl.cc/XWeqQg).

 My mission is to grab all the information in this site data like picture link, sold card name, sold price etc all we can saw the useful information.
-Than, sort out this data to the total price of year run chart.
+Than, sort out this data to the total price of years run chart.

 ## Ordeal
-The Sold price is a difficult point for crawler in PWCC.
-The reason is, if want to see the sold price data, it must be logged in.
+The sold price is a difficult point for crawler in PWCC.
+In order to see the sold price, we must be logged in.

 ![alt text](https://raw.githubusercontent.com/ahoucbvtw/PWCC_Crawler/main/Picture/01.jpg "The problem of crawler in PWCC")